We believe students need to better understand interpersonal violence issues.

 “Students seemed very passionate about the issues and the real life stories make it much more emotional and real to watch.”

 Since 2007, Student Success has been providing violence prevention programming to hundreds of universities, community colleges and trade schools.
-We were also selected by the U.S. Army to develop and manage a customized online program to train their Soldiers and ROTC Cadets about sexual assault.
+We were also selected by the U.S. Army to develop and manage a customized online program to train their Soldiers and ROTC Cadets about sexual assault and sexual harassment.

-The core of Student Success brings together experts from the areas of education, self-defense, film-making, business, law, criminal justice, self-defense and management to provide quality and reliable programs to address campus issues in addition to outside consultants and subject matter experts.
+The core of Student Success brings together experts from the areas of education, film-making, business, law, criminal justice, self-defense and management to provide quality and reliable programs to address campus issues in addition to outside consultants and subject matter experts.
 A number of our clients consult with us as new content is being developed.
 Two of our founding owners are university professors with backgrounds and expertise in learning theory and pedagogical best practice.
 The following summarizes the Student Success staff: